HenryLoenwind/enderio-wiki/Home.md

-Welcome to the EnderIO Git-Wiki!
+Welcome to the EnderIO Wiki here on GitHub!

 ### The Actual Wiki
 To view the official wiki, go [here.] (http://wiki.enderio.com)